Werewolfke/AD-BlockList/README.md

 * This list is not perfect and may block some domains that you do not want to block.
 * You should always test any new list before you add it to your AdGuard Home installation.
 * If you have any problems with this list, please feel free to open an issue on the GitHub repository.
+* Any domains u think are blocked without valid reason, also open a issue with the domain in question.

 ## Thank you for using this list!